-Engineer Pass Road is a 20.5 mile moderately trafficked point-to-point trail located near Ouray, CO that features a river and is rated as moderate.
+Engineer Pass Road is a 20.5 mile moderately trafficked point-to-point trail located near Ouray, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail.

 off road driving

 An exciting trail that's great for new and experienced drivers alike.
 This trail, combined with Cinnamon Pass, constitutes the famous Alpine Loop.
 It is an exhilarating trip for drivers of all experience levels.
 There are many mines and points of historical interest along the route.
 The east side of the trail follows Henson Creek where you'll find excellent places to camp and fish.
 For current conditions, contact the San Juan Mountains Center in Silverton at 970-387-553 (closed in winter).
 Most of the route is easy, but there are still a few narrow, steep places on the west side of the pass that will get your attention.
 This is a very high pass and should not be treated lightly.
 Don't drive if snow covered.
 Caution should be used at all times especially in wet weather.
 Any 4x4 with moderate ground clearance and low-range gearing can do it.

 Rode it August 2013, absolutely love it.
 Going back July 2017!!